sysdiglabs/terraform-aws-secure-for-cloud/examples-internal/organizational-k8s-threat-reuse_cloudtrail/README.md

-# Sysdig Secure for Cloud in AWS :: Organizational, threat-detection with pre-existing resources (EKS + cloudtrail through S3-SNS-SQS events)
+# Sysdig Secure for Cloud in AWS<br/>:: Organizational, threat-detection with pre-existing resources (EKS + cloudtrail through S3-SNS-SQS events)

 - Sysdig **Helm** chart will be used to deploy threat-detection
     - [Cloud-Connector Chart](https://charts.sysdig.com/charts/cloud-connector/)